logdna/logdna-agent-v2/docs/README.md

 ### Building Agent Binary on Linux

-The agent requires `v1.42+` of rustc [cargo-make](https://github.com/sagiegurari/cargo-make) to build.
-If the proper versions of rustc and cargo are installed; then simply run the following command to build the agent:
+The agent requires rustc [cargo-make](https://github.com/sagiegurari/cargo-make) to build.
+If rustc and cargo are installed; then simply run the following command to build the agent:

 ```
 cargo build --release